stijsseling/community-widgets/widgets/wud-monitor-by-panonim/wud-old/README.md

-# What's Up Docker Monitor v1.1
+# What's Up Docker Monitor v1.1 - Old

 This widget uses the WUD API.
 It fetches all containers and displays them in Glance.
 It checks if a container needs an update and displays that information.
 You can also decide whether you want to toggle displaying all containers or only the ones that need an update.